abzcoding/lvim/README.md

 # Bloated LunarVim

-Do not use as is 😅, use it as source of inspiration.
+Do not use as is 😅, use it as a source of inspiration.

 ## Included Plugins